 The question is posed in verse 93: “com’esser può, di dolce seme, amaro” (how from a sweet seed, bitter fruit derives)?

 This question will be answered thus.
-The heavens, which impress different characteristics on different human beings, do not distinguish in doing so between one “home” (“ostello” in verse 129): one family of birth and another.
+The heavens, which impress different characteristics on different human beings, do not distinguish in doing so between one “home” (“ostello” in verse 129) — i.e. one family of birth — and another.
 As a result, the members of a family can be, indeed are likely to be, completely different.
-As proof, he cites the example of the biblical twins Jacob and Esau (130-1): twins are as much in the same family as it is possible to be, since they are born in the same womb, and are yet completely different.
+As proof, he cites the example of the biblical twins Jacob and Esau (130-1): twins are as much part of the same family as it is possible to be, since they are born in the same womb, and yet they can be, like Jacob and Esau, completely different.

 In effect, Dante is going back to principles about heredity stated in Purgatorio 7 and 8, and before that in his canzone Le dolci rime, where he discusses the nature of nobility and argues that it does not depend on lineage and family.
-Here he is expanding on the idea that virtue is not passed down through a lineage, as stated in Purgatorio 7.121-3: God does not allow virtue to be passed by blood in order that we might know that it is given to an individual directly by Him.
+Here he is expanding on the idea that virtue is not passed down through a lineage, as stated in Purgatorio 7.121-3: God does not allow virtue to be passed by blood.
+Moreover, He impedes this “genetic” transmission deliberately, in order that we humans might know that virtue is given to an individual directly by Him.

 The answer to the question posed in verse 93 comes to its conclusion in verse 135 (which marks the conclusion by circling back to the beginning of the discourse with its emphasis on providence: “proveder divino”).
 What follows, from 136 to the end, is a corollary that explains that what goes wrong happens not because the heavens do their work badly but because of humans, who of their own free will (not stated but always implied) force their family members to go in a direction that does not accord with their natural inclination.

-Below is a breakdown of Carlo’s speech, which brings in many issues before answering the question posed in verse 93.
+I now offer a more lexically precise breakdown of Carlo’s speech, which brings in many issues before answering the question posed in verse 93.
 Dante specifically labels this speech an example of deductive reasoning: “Si venne deducendo infine a quivi” in verse 121.

 Verse 93: “com’esser può, di dolce seme, amaro” (how from a sweet seed, bitter fruit derives?)